prooftechnique/theodolite/docs/src/main/mdoc/indexed-optics/indexed-optic.md

 An `IndexedOptic` that does not change its focus/structure, is called `Monomorphic IndexedOptic`.

-While `IndexedOptic_[I, S, T, A, B]` is not really used for the encoding of optics in `Proptics` (does not serve as a base class for all optics, and it is only shown for explanation purposes), all optics are functions from `Indexed[P, I, A, B]` to `P[S, T]`, where's the `P[_, _]` is a typeclass derived from profunctor.
+While `IndexedOptic_[I, S, T, A, B]` is not really used for the encoding of optics in `Theodolite` (does not serve as a base class for all optics, and it is only shown for explanation purposes), all optics are functions from `Indexed[P, I, A, B]` to `P[S, T]`, where's the `P[_, _]` is a typeclass derived from profunctor.

 ## List of all IndexedOptics